fd-2025/OsmAnd-submodules/README.md

 ## Contents

 * Submodules used to build OsmAnd.
-* `prebuild.sh` -- the prebuild script for the FDroid build.
+* `prebuild.sh` -- the prebuild script for the F-Droid build.
-* `build.sh` -- the build script for the FDroid build.
+* `build.sh` -- the build script for the F-Droid build.
 * `stubs` -- source code files used to stub parts of the OsmAnd code when the upstream code uses non-free libraries that are not easily removed.

 ## Updating